PediatricOpenTargets/OpenPedCan-api/README.md

 - Parameters
 - Response media type

-## 2. Deploy `OpenPedCan-api`
+## 2. `OpenPedCan-api` server deployment

-According to comments and messages by @blackdenc :
+`OpenPedCan-api` server is deployed using Amazon Web Services (AWS). `OpenPedCan-api` HTTP server is deployed using Amazon Elastic Container Registry (ECR), Elastic Container Service (ECS), and Fargate.
+The HTTP server queries `OpenPedCan-api` database server, and the database is deployed using Amazon Relational Database Service (RDS).

+<https://openpedcan-api-qa.d3b.io/__docs__/> is the URL of `OpenPedCan-api` QA server.
+The QA server will only deploy the `main` branch of the repository.

+<https://openpedcan-api-dev.d3b.io/__docs__/> is the URL of `OpenPedCan-api` DEV server.
+The DEV server will deploy any new branch of the repository, and the QA environment will remain un-changed until a new commit is merged to main.

-`OpenPedCan-api` is deployed with the following steps:
+`OpenPedCan-api` HTTP server is deployed with the following steps, according to comments and messages by @blackdenc .

 - Build and tag `OpenPedCan-api` docker image using `Dockerfile`.
-- Push the built image to Amazon Elastic Container Registry (ECR).
+- Push the built image to ECR.
-- Pass the ECR docker image tag to Amazon Elastic Container Service (ECS) Fargate (?) task definition at runtime.
+- Pass the ECR docker image tag to Amazon Elastic Container Service (ECS) Fargate task definition at runtime.

-<https://openpedcan-api-qa.d3b.io/__docs__/> is the QA server that will only deploy the `main` branch of the repository.

-<https://openpedcan-api-dev.d3b.io/__docs__/> is the DEV server that will deploy any new branch of the repository, and the QA environment will remain un-changed until a new commit is merged to main.

-`Dockerfile` builds the `OpenPedCan-api` docker image to be run on Amazon ECS.

-To deploy without using docker:

-- `Rscript --vanilla main.R` needs to be run with the same working directory as the last `WORKDIR` path in `Dockerfile` prior to the docker instruction `ENTRYPOINT ["Rscript", "--vanilla", "main.R"]`.
-- Build or download `db` files according to the commands in `Dockerfile`.
+`OpenPedCan-api` database server deployment procedure is still under development.

 ## 3. Test run `OpenPedCan-api` server locally